-If you drink alcohol, it is best to limit how much you drink.
-This is called drinking in moderation.
+If you drink alcohol, health care providers advise limiting how much you drink.
+This is called drinking in moderation, or responsible drinking.

-Yet responsible drinking means more than limiting yourself to a certain number of drinks.
-It means you are not getting drunk, and you are not letting alcohol control your life or the life of others around you.
+Responsible drinking means more than just limiting yourself to a certain number of drinks.
+It also means not getting drunk and not letting alcohol control your life or your relationships.

-The tips in this section are for people who:
+The tips in this article are for people who:

 - Are old enough to drink legally